 Whichever layout or presentation style you choose you may want to include the following in some way:

-- A picture of the person the journey relates to (hint – don’t use stock images!)
+- A picture or description of the person the journey relates to (hint – don’t use stock images!)

 - A title summarising the journey e.g “Faster uploading with new CMS”

-- An illustration or sketch of what’s happening in the step (if deemed necessary)
+- An illustration or sketch of what’s happening in the step (if necessary)

 And then per step: